 Input tax credit mechanism and its benefits for regular taxpayers

-The input tax credit is a mechanism that lets you claim a reduction in tax amount.
-The deduction is on the tax paid for a profession or a business.
+They can deduct the tax paid for a profession or business.
 The Goods and Service Tax allows business owners to claim a tax credit.
 The mechanism also includes the output tax on the services provided or goods sold.
 The amount of tax liability is according to the GST law.

-The business uses the materials to manufacture customised machines.
-And the net value of sales is ₹ 5 lakh.
-The output GST on the sales is ₹ 90,000.
 So, after paying this output GST, the business can claim ₹ 48,000.
 It is the input credit for the paid GST amount.
-However, the output liability must be cleared before GST return filing.
+However, they must clear the output liability before filing the GST return.
 The net liability amount will be ₹ 42,000.

 The input tax credit is an excellent way to increase the taxpayer base.
 And the best part is that it reduces businesses’ tax liability.
 They can claim credit up to the GST amount on purchases.